learn-co-curriculum/react-hooks-use-effect/README.md

 - When we call `ReactDOM.render` and pass in our components, it will **render** all of our components by calling our component functions, passing down props, and building the DOM elements out of our components' JSX
-- When a component's **state** is updated by calling the `setState` function, that component will **re-render**, along with all of its children
+- When a React's **state** is updated by calling the `setState` function, React will **re-render** the component, along with all of its children

 ## Side Effects

-In programming terms, a side effect is defined as:
+In programming terms, we can think about functions as being primarily useful for their return values or their **side effects**:

 > an operation, function or expression is said to have a side effect if it
 > modifies some state variable value(s) outside its local environment, that is